 Have you ever had a kitchen sink salad?

-As you can see, there’s a lot going on in that bowl.
-The line up includes chickpeas, mini cherry tomatoes, bread chunks, feta, lemon zest, basil and celery leaves (my new favorite ingredient by the way).
+This line up includes chickpeas, cherry tomatoes, bread chunks, feta, lemon zest, basil and celery leaves (my new favorite ingredient by the way).
 It’s dressed with lemon juice and lots of good olive oil.
 So basically it’s a big bread salad with lots of stuff in it.
 Or better yet, a chickpea panzanella with a Greek twist?
-That sounds better.

 - 1x 14 oz. can of chickpeas, rinsed and drained